A Special Mother’s Day

 We live in a spender’s world.
 There are a few folks promoting the idea of saving in articles, but I rarely, if ever, see that idea of saving money in any advertisement on major network, online, or in a magazine.
 It just isn’t advertised or promoted.
 And that’s a shame, because in America we need a shift from our spending culture to one that at least accepts the idea of saving as something good.

 That would be quite a change if it happened.
 As of February, 2019, the average credit card debt per household was at $5,700.
-If you remove those households which pay off all charges every month and never carry a balance, the average debt rises to $9,333.
+As of October 2023, that figure had risen to $6,380.
+If you remove those households which pay off all charges every month and never carry a balance, the average debt rises substantially.
+Does anyone see a problem with debt?

 Credit card debt has grown astronomically.
 In 1983, credit card debt was “only” $120,000,000.
 Now revolving debt, largely credit card debt, is over $1 trillion, nearing ten times as much debt as 40 years earlier.
 About 41.2% of American households carry a balance forward on their credit cards.
 Sadly, but predictably, the highest debt households are those with a zero or a negative net worth.
 Revolving debt is the most damaging and harmful debt because interest rates are the highest and committed spenders get hooked on spending.

 At the same time, personal savings are low.
 In the 1970’s and 1980’s, personal savings rates were between 5 and 7%.
 However, those high rates decreased to a 1 to 3% range after the year 2000.
 There was a brief peak of saving during the recession from 2008 to 2010, but as the economy started recovering, spending began to soar again.
-As of March 2018, the savings rate in the United States is 3.1% according to Investopedia.
+As of March 2018, the savings rate in the United States was 3.1% according to Investopedia.
+Thankfully, by late 2024 that rate had risen to over 4%.
+But with debt rising faster, we still do not save nearly enough.

 We need a change in the American spending culture that has developed.
 Why?
 There are many reasons ranging from financial freedom, wise planning for retirement, wise preparation for emergencies and hard times, peace of mind, along with just being better stewards of the wealth and resources God has entrusted to us.